bishal-1022/Calculator/README.md

 4. Push to the branch: `git push origin feature-name`
 5. Submit a pull request.

+## Technologies Used

+- HTML
+- CSS
+- JavaScript

+## Credits

+This project was created by Bishal.
+Feel free to contribute or provide feedback.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- Thanks to [Bishal] for inspiration and guidance.

-Feel free to customize this README according to your project's specific details.